pulse-framework/pulse/README.md

 collectionName.collect(someData);
 ```

-Collecting data works like a commit in Vuex or a reducer in Redux, it handles preventing race conditions, saving history for time travel and normalizing the data.
+Collecting data works like a commit in Vuex or a reducer in Redux, it handles data normalization, history and race condition prevention.

 ## Primary Keys

-Because we need to normalize the data for Pulse collections to work, each piece of data must have a primary key, this has to be unique to avoid data being overwritten.
+Because we need to normalize data for Pulse collections to work, each piece of data must have a primary key, this has to be unique to avoid data being overwritten.
-Lukily if your data has `id` or `_id` as a property, we'll use that automatically, but if not then you must define it in a "model".
+If your data has `id` or `_id` as a property, we'll use that automatically, but if not then you must define it in a "model".
 More on that in the models section below.

 ## Groups

 You can assign data a "group" as you collect it.
 This is useful because it creates a cache under that namespace where you can access that data on your component.
 The group will regenerate if any of its data changes.

-Groups create arrays of IDs called indexes internally within Pulse, which are arrays of primary keys used to build data.

 ```js
 collectionName.collect(somedata, 'groupName');
 ```

+Groups create arrays of IDs called "indexes" internally, which are arrays of primary keys used to build data.
+This makes handing the data much faster and efficient.

 You must define groups in the collection config if you want them to be accessable by your components.